-Mobile mapping systems typically consist of a variety of sensors and cameras that work together to collect and process data.
+Mobile mapping systems typically consist of a variety of sensors and cameras that work together to capture data and process it.
 Here are some of the key components of a mobile mapping system:

 LiDAR: LiDAR (Light Detection and Ranging) is a remote sensing technology that uses laser beams to measure distances.
 It is commonly used in mobile mapping systems to create precise 3D models of the environment.

 GPS: GPS (Global Positioning System) is a satellite-based navigation system that can be used to determine the location of a mobile mapping system.

 Cameras: Cameras are used to capture images of the environment, which can be used to create a visual record of the survey area.